aosabook/500lines/contingent/contingent.markdown

 that parsers are required to carry out.
-Parsing in general is a very interesting subject and many books have been written either partially or completely dedicated to it.
+Parsing in general is a very interesting subject and many books have been written either partially or completely about it.
 In a system like Sphinx,
 the parser must understand the many markup tokens, directives, and commands defined by the system,